oak-database/oak-barrel/README.md

 ## API

-The public interface for `oak-barrel` is defined in the [`API Guide`](https://github.com/oak-database/oak-barrel/blob/master/docs/api.md).
+The public interface for `oak-barrel` is defined in the [API Guide](https://github.com/oak-database/oak-barrel/blob/master/docs/api.md).

 ## Contributing

 Pull requests are welcome!
-To get started, see the [`Contributing Guide`](https://github.com/oak-database/oak-barrel/blob/master/CONTRIBUTING.md).
+To get started, see the [Contributing Guide](https://github.com/oak-database/oak-barrel/blob/master/CONTRIBUTING.md).